grafana/k6-docs/docs/sources/next/using-k6/k6-options/reference.md

 The following sections detail all available options that you can be specify within a script.

-It also documents the equivalent command line flag, environment variables or option when executing `k6 run ...` and `k6 cloud ...`, which you can use to override options specified in the code.
+It also documents the equivalent command line flag, environment variables or option when executing `k6 run ...` and `k6 cloud run ...`, which you can use to override options specified in the code.

 ## Address